Texas Trusts and North Carolina Trusts can help families in both states protect what they own, care for loved ones, and make transfers easier.

 Coordinate Beneficiary Designations

-Certain assets do not follow a will or trust.
-Retirement accounts and life insurance usually pass by the beneficiary form on file.
+Certain assets are not controlled by a will or trust.
+Retirement accounts and life insurance pass by the beneficiary designation on file.
 Those designations should be reviewed and coordinated with your trust so the plan works as a whole.
 In some cases, naming the trust as beneficiary makes sense.
 In others, naming individuals is better.
 The choice depends on taxes, protections, and your objectives.

-At Rania Combs Law, I help clients choose, draft, and fund Texas Trusts and North Carolina Trusts that fit real life.
+A Texas and North Carolina estate planning lawyer can help clients choose, draft, and fund a Texas Trust and North Carolina Trust that fit real life.
 We will review which assets belong in the trust, how to choose successor trustees, and how distributions should work day to day.
-If a simpler path will meet your goals, I will say so.

 Special Needs Trusts